SoC Bootloader

 Sometimes the bootloader process can be split into multiple stages, typically two.

 For Cyclone® V SoCs, the BootROM can only load a boot loader of up to 64 KB in size because the SDRAM is not yet brought up at that stage.
-Because of the size limitation, advanced features such as networking or complex filesystem access cannot be accomplished.
+Similarly for Intel® Arria® 10 SoCs the BootROM can only load a bootloader of up to 256 KB in size.
+Because of these size limitations, advanced features such as networking or complex filesystem access cannot be accomplished.
 If such features are desired, the first stage of the bootloader brings up the SDRAM and then loads a second stage with more functionality.
-A two-stage bootloader is the default option for Cyclone V SoCs and Arria® V SoCs.
+A two-stage bootloader is the default option for Cyclone V SoCs, Arria® V SoCs, and Arria® 10 SoCs.

-For Intel® Stratix® 10 SoCs, a two-stage bootloader is typically used.
-The first small bootloader stage is part of the FPGA configuration stream and is loaded by a secure device manager (SDM) into the HPS on-chip RAM, while the second larger bootloader stage can be stored anywhere the HPS has access to.
+For Intel® Stratix® 10 SoCs, Intel® Agilex® 7 SoCs and Intel® Agilex® 5 SoCs a two-stage bootloader is typically used.
+The first small bootloader stage is part of the FPGA configuration bitstream and is loaded by the secure device manager (SDM) into the HPS on-chip RAM, while the second larger bootloader stage needs to be stored in a location that is accessible by the HPS.

 2. Hardware Handoff